cyberphone/web2native-bridge/README.md

 3. Clone the **web2native-bridge** master repository or just download the ZIP via GitHub to any free directory
 4. Start a terminal window and move to <code>proxy/install</code>.
 Then run the <code>install-proxy</code> script that suits your platform

 That's it!
-Now you can try the two sample applications (see next section) since they are installed by default.
+Now you can try the two sample applications (see next sections) since they are installed by default.

 Note: If you are using Oracle Java you must install the **Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files** as well.